September 2, 2014

 This is the new flavor of Kool-Aid.
 Canada is seen as the new banking safe haven and an “island of safety and stability” because of its perceived sound fiscal position, commodity wealth and solid economic performance.

 Now, anytime I see central bankers slapping each other on the back, I’m going to be skeptical.
-But here at Sovereign Man, our conclusions are all data driven… so we dove into the numbers.
+But here at Sovereign Research, our conclusions are all data driven… so we dove into the numbers.

 First, the Big Daddy himself—Canada’s central bank.